-The previous grant structure that many of you have been familiar with has been replaced with a new structure, pending the transfer payment agreement as of April 1, 2018.
-If you have not yet taken the opportunity to familiarize yourself with the NEW grant structure, please do so – the guidelines and forms for the NEW structure can be found here.
+The previous grant structure that many of you have been familiar with has been replaced with a new structure, effective April 1, 2021.
+Please take the opportunity to familiarize yourself with the new grant structure, available on our website here.

 Should you have further questions/concerns please do not hesitate to contact either:

 Kathleen Pentland – firstname.lastname@example.org OR 519-826-5405

 Amber Van De Peer – email@example.com OR 519-826-3152